Skip to Content

 DIY floating dining room shelves

-I’ve been wanting to create some DIY FLOATING SHELVES for a long time now, and thanks to Shanty-2-Chic for their great free DIY plans, I decided to build their Floating Dining Room shelving.
+I’ve been wanting to create DIY FLOATING SHELVES for a long time now, and thanks to Shanty-2-Chic for their great free DIY plans, I decided to build their Floating Dining Room shelving.
 I made a few modifications, and some of the instructions were a little difficult to follow, so follow with me while I try to explain all my steps.

 Also, I had Home Depot cut the wood for me (it really wasn’t that many cuts) so all I had to do was assemble.
+This is a great idea if you don’t have the saws or tools to cut the wood yourself.

-All the materials including screws totaled about $140.00.
+All the materials including screws totaled about $140.00 (2016).

 Tools used: